milanderson/LMI-Capstone-2020/README.md

 # Open Policy Rule Matching

 ## Description
 This tool is intended to score a text's relative relevance to a fixed set of texts.
-A working demo using CMS rules and comments is available at -----.
+See Examples/CMS for a working demo using public CMS rules and comment data.

 ## Usage

 ## Example Project
-- Example data can be downloaded using 'python Examples/Utils/CMSScraper.py CMS-1701-P'
+- Example data can be downloaded using 'python Examples/CMS/Utils/CMSScraper.py CMS-1701-P'